Louie-KC/chat/backend/docs/api.md

     * HTTP 200 OK: Success
     * HTTP 400 Bad Request: Bad token format.
     * HTTP 401 Unauthorized: The provided token does not map to a logged in user.
     * HTTP 500 Internal Server Error: An error has occurred.

+### GET /account/tokens
+Retrieve a list of information about the authentication tokens associated with the requesting user account.
+The token used by the requester will have a flag set.

+* Authentication: Bearer
+* Expected JSON payload: None
+* Possible responses:
+    * HTTP 200 OK:
+    ```json
+    [
+        {
+            "user_agent": <current user agent for token>,
+            "time_set": <time token generated>,
+            "is_requester": <true or false>
+        },
+        {
+            ...
+        },
+        ...
+    ]
+    ```
+    * HTTP 400 Bad Request: Invalid Bearer token format.
+    * HTTP 401 Unauthorized: The provided authentication token does not map to a user.
+    * HTTP 500 Internal Server Error: An error has occurred.

 ### POST /account/clear-tokens